Summary

 - How consistent you are in paying debts and other bills on time

-- Whether your business has any public records on file, such as liens, bankruptcies or judgments
+- Any public records on file, such as liens, bankruptcies or judgments

 Why business credit matters